A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Numerical results

 \begin{enumerate}

-\item {\em Coupled phase-shift STAR-RIS (CPS-STAR)}: This scheme follows the coupled phase model introduced in \cite{Wang.2023.TWC}, where the transmission and reflection coefficients satisfy a fixed phase-difference constraint.
-It serves as a reference implementation of STAR-RIS designs explicitly accounting for phase coupling.

-\item {\em Phase-independent STAR-RIS (IPS-STAR)}: Based on \cite{Zhang.2024.TWC,Liu.2023}, this approach optimizes the communication sum-rate while ignoring the phase-coupling relation between transmission and reflection coefficients; it enforces a minimum user-rate constraint.
+\item \emph{Statistical-CSI STAR-RIS ISAC (SC-STAR)}: This scheme is adapted from the statistical-CSI STAR-RIS-enabled ISAC design in~\cite{Liu.2025.TVT}.
+It adopts a single-stage all-ES STAR-RIS architecture without sensing-assisted angular refinement or STAR-RIS partition optimization.
+The BS beamforming matrix and the STAR-RIS T/R coefficients are optimized using the center-based second-order CSI under the same SSNR constraint, and the final sum-rate is evaluated over the sampled real channel.

+\item \emph{Statistical-CSI STAR-RIS design with PGAM (PGAM-STAR)}: This scheme is inspired by the statistical-CSI STAR-RIS design in~\cite{Papazafeiropoulos.2024.TWC}.
+It adopts a single-stage all-ES architecture, where the STAR-RIS T/R amplitudes and phase shifts are optimized by the projected gradient ascent method (PGAM) using the center-based statistical CSI.
+Unlike the proposed method, it does not perform sensing-assisted angular refinement or partition optimization; the BS beamforming matrix is subsequently refined under the same SSNR constraint.

-\item {\em Proposed STAR-RIS without statistical information (NoStat-STAR)}: This scheme relies on the proposed optimization framework but neglects the spatial statistical information used in the main design.
-It is introduced to isolate the performance gain obtained from exploiting error estimation statistics.
+\item \emph{Proposed STAR-RIS without statistical information (NoStat-STAR)}: This scheme relies on the proposed optimization framework but neglects the spatial statistical information used in the main design.
+It is introduced to isolate the performance gain obtained from exploiting estimation error statistics.

-\item {\em Proposed STAR-RIS with fixed manifold (Fixed-STAR)}: Here, the metasurface configuration is predetermined and not optimized.
-Specifically, half of the elements operate in transmission-only mode, while the remaining elements operate in reflection-only mode.
+\item \emph{Proposed STAR-RIS with fixed manifold (Fixed-STAR)}: The metasurface partition is predetermined and not optimized.
+Specifically, half of the elements operate in ES mode while the remaining half operate in TO mode.
 This scheme evaluates the benefit of adaptive element partitioning.

+\item \emph{One-stage design (One-stage)}: This scheme adopts the same statistical design framework and STAR-RIS partition optimization as the proposed method, but operates within a single transmission stage without preparation/communication phase separation.
+It is introduced to isolate the performance gain attributable to the two-stage protocol.